Hgdv11/Hgdv11/README.md

  👋 Hi there, I'm Hugo - welcome to my GitHub!

-🎓 I'm currently studying programming and am in 5th semester at Universidad Tecnologica de Chihuahua.
+🎓 I'm currently studying programming in Universidad Tecnologica de Chihuahua.

 📚 I'm particularly interested in web and app development.